 mixOmics offers a wide range of multivariate methods for the exploration and integration of biological datasets with a particular focus on variable selection

 Multivariate methods are well suited to large ‘omics data sets where the number of variables (e.g. genes, proteins, metabolites) is much larger than the number of samples (patients, cells, mice).
 They have the appealing properties of reducing the dimension of the data by using instrumental variables (‘components’), which are defined as combination of all variables.
 Those components are then used to produce useful graphical outputs that enable better understanding of the relationships and correlation structure between the different data sets that are integrated.
-We have developed several sparse multivariate models to identify the key variables that are highly correlated, and/or explain the biological outcome of interest.
-The identified variables are then more amenable to statistical inference and the generation of novel biological hypotheses.
+We have developed several sparse multivariate models to identify the key variables that are highly correlated, and/or explain the biological outcome of interest (e.g. disease status).
+The identified variables are then more amenable to statistical inference and to posit novel biological hypotheses to be further validated in the laboratory.

 Which type of data?